 Slightly adapted from Leite’s Culinaria.

-Keywords: King Ranch casserole, recipe for king ranch chicken, recipe for king ranch chicken casserole, chicken casserole, king ranch casserole recipe
+Keywords: King Ranch casserole, recipe for king ranch chicken, recipe for king ranch chicken casserole, king ranch chicken recipe, chicken casserole, king ranch casserole recipe